Skip to main content

 • a close-up of your head and shoulders

-• in colour - we don't accept black and white
+• in colour - we do not accept black and white

 • sharp and in focus with a clear difference between your face and the background